 WHO CAN APPLY?

-- No more than two grant awards may go to a single municipality in one program year.
+No more than one grant award may go to a single municipality in one program year.